glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## Will you adopt a cryptocurrency or blockchain reward system? {#will-you-adopt-a-cryptocurrency-or-blockchain-reward-system}
-The current answer is "no", and we have no interest in our project being used as the experimental basis for such an initiative.
+No, and we have no interest in our project being used as the experimental basis for such an initiative.

 If you would like to make the case for this idea, ensure you have read our [Matrix channel rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right) and the [Code of Conduct](/code-of-conduct/) before proceeding.
 You should also read ["How does your project govern itself?"](#how-does-this-project-govern-itself) so you understand why our moderators may limit debate on some topics.

 [Return to top](#contents)

 ## Where is the Glimpse code of conduct? {#where-is-the-glimpse-code-of-conduct}
 You will find it on [this page](/code-of-conduct/).
 Our code of conduct is based on [the contributor covenant](https://www.contributor-covenant.org/) and will be developed and amended over time as the need arises.
-As this project spawned from [the fediverse](https://joinmastodon.org/) our experiences in that online space are going to inform the project's future governance and direction.
+As this project spawned from [the fediverse](https://joinmastodon.org/) our experiences in that online space inform the project's future governance and direction.

-There is no [benevolent dictator for life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) in the traditional sense for this fork because we believe in the merits of collective decision-making.
-They might sometimes take longer to make decisions, but a group is often less fallible, makes better-considered choices and reflects the will of the wider community more accurately than an individual.

-That approach has worked well for us so far, and you can read more about our governance structure here: ["How does your project govern itself?"](#how-does-this-project-govern-itself)

 We also want to make it clear that we value and encourage diverse representation in leadership positions within our community, and we believe that is the best way to enforce a code of conduct that protects all contributors and promotes wider participation.
 At this early stage our initial governance team is formed entirely of individuals from marginalized communities, and that makes our project [very atypical](https://opensource.com/article/17/9/diversity-and-inclusion-innovation).
 That emerged organically as a result of the project starting on [the fediverse](https://fediverse.party/).